CraftAcademyLabs/coach-guides/weeks/week_1.md

     - Where are you going?
   - [ ] Presentations - everyone 30 min max
    - [ ] Seniors Present Newsroom challenge to audience (Dry run for final project/ book big room & test recording equipment. ) or move to monday with the new cohort?
-  - [ ] Communication talk - Faraz (Slack, Student letter & handbook!, Craft Overflow
+  - [ ] Communication talk - Noel (Slack, Student letter & handbook!, Craft Overflow
   - [ ] Introduce the week lab after Day One activities by going over the materials in EdX - Faraz
   - [ ] Programming demo - "...
 The should be an ATM I can use" - Faraz (Greg)(Emphasize on the transition from User story to actual code)

 **Tuesday:**
   - [ ] Understanding the problem statement (Planning demo) - the ATM challenge - Faraz
   - [ ] Basic programming recap - Noel
-  - [ ] Git & GitHub talk and demo - pull requests, forking, cloning, Focus on gitpong. - Greg & Noel
+  - [ ] Git & GitHub talk and demo - pull requests, forking, cloning, Focus on gitpong. - Noel

 **Wednesday:**
   - [ ] Learning strategies - Faraz ("You've been at it 2 days.. head hurts... big diff from prep course... find a good strategy.. or you'll die")